amcneil36/amcneil36.github.io/blogs/object-graph-construction.md

  }
 }
 ```
 We can then create the PersonRepositoryFactory at the entry-point of our application.
-Let's look at how the PersonRepository's instantiation would have looked in the object graph had it been designed differnetly.
+Any class that needs a PersonRepository will take in a PersonRepositoryFactory through it's constructor.
+Let's look at how the PersonRepository's instantiation would have looked in the object graph had it been designed differently.
 Suppose PersonRepository method injected the name instead of constructor injecting it.
 ```
 public class PersonRepository {